czyys/dustforceguide/README.md

 * Pressing the key for a heavy attack while still doing a light attack.
 * Spikejump is a buffered slopejump (unless you press ‘jump’ on the very frame you land on the slope).

-Buffering inputs is one of the key aspects of Dustforce as you often find yourself in situations where you have to wait for one action to finish before starting another.
-It ensures that the next action is going to start immediately, without losing precious time.
+Buffering inputs is also, or maybe even especially, one of the key aspects of Dustforce as you get past the beginner phase.
+You often find yourself in situations where you have to wait for one action to finish before starting another.
+Buffering some inputs ensures that the next action is going to start immediately, without losing precious time.

-This doesn’t mean you should buffer every input.
 And remember that when an action requires only a single press to be buffered, once that input is recognized by the game, you can't cancel the buffered action in any way.

-With time and by watching better players you should learn how to make good use of it.
+This coupled with the fact that many actions aren't immediate could explain potential situations where you can't get your character to do what you want.

 - - - -